Sleeping in Airports

 8. Rent outdoor equipment

 Switzerland is known for its majestic countryside.
 Lucky for you, the airport is near some hiking and skiing trails.
-The airport offers sports rentals ranging from bikes, inline skates, and Nordic walking poles so you can get some fresh air on your layover.
+You can head to the PubliBike store to rent a bike and get some fresh air on your layover.
 Head to the Service Center in Car Park 2, Floor 1.

 9. Hunt for treasures

 Keep the kids entertained!
-German-speaking travellers can take advantage of an in-airport Treasure Hunt for hidden treasures.
-Free guides are available at the Service Center and Observation Deck B.
+German-speaking travellers can take advantage of an in-airport Scavenger Hunt for hidden treasures.
+More information can be found at Foxtrail’s official website.

 10. Go sightseeing in Zurich